Combinatorial model categories are equivalent to presentable quasicategories

 \proof Proof. ^{Dwyer–Kan equivalences} of relative categories are stable under filtered colimits.
 We introduce filtrations on $@LPC_U$ and $@LPC'_U$ that are respected by the functor $\Ind_U$.
-We then show that $\Ind_U$ induces a ^{Dwyer–Kan equivalence} on each step of the filtration. \ppar Fix a regular cardinal~$ν$.
+We then show that $\Ind_U$ induces a ^{Dwyer–Kan equivalence} on every step of the filtration. \ppar Fix a regular cardinal~$ν$.
 Define $@LPC_{U,ν}$ as the full subcategory of $@LPC_U$ consisting of objects $(λ,C)$ for which $λ≤ν$.
-Define $@LPC'_{U,ν}$ as the full subcategory of $@LPC'_U$ consisting of objects given by locally $U$-$ν$-presentable categories and morphisms given by strongly $U$-$ν$-accessible functors.
-By construction and \vstronglyaccthm, the functor $\Ind_U$ restricts to a functor We now show that $\Ind_{U,ν}$ is a ^{homotopy equivalence of relative categories}. \ppar The inverse functor is The functor $\K_{U,ν}$ sends $C∈@LPC'_{U,ν}$ to the object $(ν,\K_ν^U(C))∈@LPC_{U,ν}$, which is well-defined by \vusmallcompact.
-(At this point, the presence of a filtration is crucial: without having $ν$ at our disposal, we would not be able to define the first component of an object in $@LPC_{U,ν}$ in a functorial way.)
-The functor $\K_{U,ν}$ sends a functor $"F:C→D$ in $@LPC'_{U,ν}$ to the restriction which is well-defined because $"F$ is a strongly $U$-$ν$-accessible functor. \ppar The natural weak equivalence is given on an object $(λ,C)∈@LPC_{U,ν}$ by the Yoneda embedding This morphism is indeed a weak equivalence, since taking $U$-ind-completions on both sides yields a functor equivalent to the identity functor $\Ind_U(λ,C)→\Ind_U(λ,C)$. \ppar The natural weak equivalence is given on an object $D∈@LPC'_{U,ν}$ by the restricted Yoneda embedding (Recall that by \vusmallind, the right side is implemented as $U$-small $ν$-filtered colimits of representable presheaves on $\K_{U,ν}(D)$, which allows us to make sense of the restricted Yoneda embedding.)
-Since $D$ is locally $U$-$ν$-presentable, this natural transformation is indeed a natural equivalence.

-The following proposition compares the hammock localizations of $@LPC$, $@LPC_U$, and $@LPC'_U$ with the naive 2-categorical versions of these categories.
-It is not used in the remainder of the article.

-\proclaim Proposition.
-The following inclusions of simplicial subcategories are Dwyer–Kan weak equivalences of simplicial categories:

-The first inclusion is constructed like in \vhammocktruncatedzfc, but using only objects of $@LPC_U$.
-In the second inclusion, $@S'_U(X,Y)$ is the nerve of the groupoid whose objects are $U$-cocontinuous functors $X→Y$ and morphisms are natural equivalences of such functors.

-\proof Proof.
-The proof for the first inclusion is identical to that of \vhammocktruncatedzfc, but using only objects of $@LPC_U$.
-For $@LPC'_U$ we use the same reasoning to show that the inclusion of an analogous simplicial category $@S''_U$ (where vertices of $@S''_U(X,Y)$ are zigzags $X→Z←Y$) into $\ham_{@LPC'_U}$ is a ^{Dwyer–Kan equivalence}.
-It remains to observe that the natural inclusion $@S'_U→@S''_U$ (or rather, the corresponding functor between groupoid-enriched categories) that converts a morphism $X→Y$ in $@S'_U$ into a zigzag $X→Y←Y$, where the second map is identity, is a functor that is bijective on objects (hence essentially surjective), faithful (by construction), and full because any zigzag $X→Y←Z$ (where the second map is an equivalence of categories) is weakly equivalent to a zigzag $X→Z←Z$, where the second map is identity.
+Define $@LPC'_{U,ν}$ as the full subcategory of $@LPC'_U$ consisting of objects given by locally $(ν,U)$-presentable categories~$C$ and morphisms given by strongly $(ν,U)$-accessible functors (^!{strongly accessible functor}).
+By ^!{U-presentable} and ^!{bounded accessible functors small}, the functor $\Ind_U$ restricts to a functor \ppar To show that $\Ind_U$ is a ^{Dwyer–Kan equivalence}, it suffices to construct a functor